 “When you and Scott tell the gang that you’re boyfriends, are you going to tell them about moving to Davis?”

 “No!
 The only ones I’ve told are Scott, Coach Kavanaugh, and you.
 And that’s it.
 No one else until I know when I’ll actually be moving.
 It might take my folks months to find a house.
 After that, there still might be a delay if the people selling in it need time to find a new house themselves.
-Also, my mom will want to do all kinds of stuff, like paint, replace carpets, redo the kitchen, maybe even get new drapes.
+Also, my mom will want to do all kinds of stuff, like paint, replace carpets, redo the kitchen, maybe even get new drapes and new floors and who knows what else.
 All of this might take lots of time.
 If I tell people now I’ll become a ghost student here.”

 “What the hell is a ghost student?”